 Learn more about Virtual Teams – Myths and Realities here.

 “With 50% of the workforce working in some sort of telecommuting role and 80 to 90% of all employees saying they would like to work remotely at least part of the time, according to Global Workplace Analytics, offering remote opportunities is an attractive way to gain productive workers.”

 Remote employees are a reality that in the coming years many managers are going to have to get used to.
 It is therefore important that organizations and managers embrace remote team management and quickly get up to speed by learning all the best processes and tricks to ensure they are getting the best from their teams.

 Are you all geared up to know “How to Effectively Manage a Remote Team?”

-What do you think is the most important aspect of managing a remote team?
+What do you think is the most important aspect of managing remote employees?

-When managers are capable of building a high level of trust within virtual teams, managing remote workers no longer remains a challenge.
+When managers are capable of building a high level of trust within virtual teams, managing remote employees no longer remains a challenge.

 Managing a remote team calls for a shift in the conventional managerial mindset.
 Quite simply, it demands a change in management style.
 This might be, for many, a challenge in the beginning.